refcell/ab3/content/blog/venturecapital/understandingVC.md

 Well, in the beginning of their role in investing, they controlled the money, so it was necessary.
 Whether the funds realise it or not, they will have to evolve in order to find ways to better support the companies they invest in.
 This is what Scott Kupor voices a16z is working in order to achieve and provide meaningful value.

+Thank you for reading my blog post on Venture Capital!
+Please share if you find interesting and reach me on twitter @abigger87

+*** Much of the information in this article can and should be attributed to the a16z youtube channel and their video https://youtu.be/VIOhMFw5DXY ***